UANATACA/ONESHOT-REPO/oneshot_gui.md

 </br>

 > **STEP 2: UPLOAD DATA EVIDENCES**

 </br>

 A previously created Video ID Request needs a set of information defined as evidences.
-The succesful upload of **ALL** this information will change the request status to **VIDEOREVIEW**.
+The successful upload of this information will change the request status to **VIDEOINCOMPLETE**.
+In case of failure, the request status might change to **VIDEOERROR**.

 Data and images are uploaded by using the following call: